-12.0 Role of the Board
+13. Role of the Board

-- 12.1 The board of each institution is responsible for: - The effective, prudent and ethical oversight of the entity; - Setting the business strategy for the institution; and - Ensuring that risk and compliance are properly managed in the institution. - 12.2 The role and responsibilities of the board shall be clearly documented.

-12.3 The board shall have:

-- The necessary knowledge, skills, experience, expertise, competencies, professionalism, fitness, probity and integrity to carry out their duties; - A full understanding of the nature of the institution's business, activities and related risks; - A full understanding of their individual direct and indirect responsibilities and collective responsibilities; and - An understanding of the institution's financial statements. - 12.4 The board may delegate authority to sub-committees or management to act on behalf of the board in respect of certain matters but, where the board does so, it shall have mechanisms in place for documenting the delegation and monitoring the exercise of delegated functions.
+- 13.1 The board of each institution is responsible for the effective, prudent and ethical oversight of the institution.
+The board is responsible for, among other things, setting and overseeing : - a) the business strategy for the institution; - b) the amounts, types and distribution of both internal capital and own funds adequate to cover the risks of the institution; - c) the strategy for the on-going management of material risks including, interalia, liquidity risk; - d) a robust and transparent organisational structure with effective communication and reporting channels; - e) a remuneration framework that is in line with the risk strategies of the institution; and - f) an adequate and effective internal control framework, that includes wellfunctioning risk management, compliance and internal audit functions as well as an appropriate financial reporting and accounting framework. - 13.2 The role and responsibilities of the board shall be clearly documented. - 13.3 The board shall have: - The necessary knowledge, skills, experience, expertise, competencies, professionalism, fitness, probity and integrity to carry out their duties; - A full understanding of the nature of the institution's business, activities and related risks; - A full understanding of their individual direct and indirect responsibilities and collective responsibilities; and - An understanding of the institution's financial statements. - 13.4 The board may delegate authority to sub-committees or management to act on behalf of the board in respect of certain matters but, where the board does so, it shall have mechanisms in place for documenting the delegation and monitoring the exercise of delegated functions.
 The board cannot abrogate its responsibility for functions delegated.

-- 12.5 Where a credit institution or insurance undertaking, being part of a larger group, applies group policies or uses group functions, the board shall satisfy itself as to the appropriateness of these policies and functions for the institution and in particular that these policies and functions take full account of Irish laws and regulations and the supervisory requirements of the Central Bank. - 12.
-6 The board shall be able to explain its decisions to the Central Bank.
+- 13.5 Where an institution, being part of a larger group, applies group policies or uses group functions, the board shall satisfy itself as to the appropriateness of these policies and functions for the institution and in particular that these policies and functions take full account of Irish laws and regulations and the supervisory requirements of the Central Bank. - 13.6 The board shall be able to explain its decisions to the Central Bank.

-13.0 Appointments
+14. Appointments